Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Evaluation

 \subsection{Large-Scale Emulation}

-In this section, we conduct large-scale emulation of Llama 3.3 70B based on smaller-scale profiling on our testbed hardware.
-We compare Kareus with Megatron-LM + Perseus and report the same metrics as in Section~\ref{sec:evaluation-end-to-end}.
-We use the emulator from Perseus~\cite{lowtime-github}.
-The results show that the trends in time and energy reduction are consistent with the end-to-end evaluation on the testbed GPUs.
+In this section, we conduct large-scale emulation of Llama 3.3 70B based on smaller-scale profiling on our testbed hardware and compare against Megatron-LM + Perseus.
+We use the emulator from Perseus~\cite{perseus-sosp24}.
+Results show that trends in time and energy reduction are consistent with those in Section~\ref{sec:evaluation-end-to-end} measured on testbed GPUs.

-\paragraph{Methodology and parameters.} For Kareus, we obtain the iteration-level time--energy frontier using the MBO algorithm described in Section~\ref{sec:design}, by composing partition-level frontiers.
+\paragraph{Methodology and parameters.} For Kareus, we obtain the iteration-level time--energy frontier using the MBO algorithm described in Section~\ref{sec:design} by composing partition-level frontiers.
 For Megatron-LM + Perseus, we profile the time and energy of each Transformer block using the same profiling methodology described in Section~\ref{sec:implementation-profiling}, and construct the iteration-level frontier.
 We perform strong scaling as we vary the number of GPUs (Table~\ref{tab:emulation-configs}), while fixing the global batch size to 2048, which is adopted in the Llama 3 training~\cite{llama3-arxiv24}.
-We use pipeline parallelism degree 10 and tensor parallelism degree 8, with microbatch size 4 and sequence length 4096~\cite{llama3-arxiv24}.
+We use pipeline parallelism degree 10 and tensor parallelism degree 8, with microbatch size 4 and sequence length 4K~\cite{llama3-arxiv24}.

 \paragraph{Max-throughput comparison.} We report the max-throughput comparison results for Megatron-LM + Perseus and Kareus across different numbers of microbatches in Table~\ref{tab:emulation-leftmost}, and plot the corresponding iteration-level time--energy frontiers in Appendix~\ref{apdx:frontier-emulation}.
 The energy reductions achieved by both methods are generally higher than those observed in the testbed experiments, because the larger number of pipeline stages and microbatches on non-critical paths can be slowed down to save dynamic energy.
 As the number of microbatches increases, the relative portion of pipeline bubbles during the warm-up and cooldown phases---which are normally reduced down to the lowest frequency---decreases, leading to a slight decrease in energy reduction.
 The time reduction achieved by Kareus is slightly lower than that of the TP=8 case in the testbed experiments, because a smaller microbatch size is used in this setting due to the GPU memory constraints.